-Medicenna is a clinical stage immuno-oncology company developing novel, highly selective versions of IL-2, IL-4 and IL-13 tunable cytokines, called "Superkines".
+Medicenna is a clinical stage immuno-oncology company developing novel, highly selective versions of interleukin-2 ("IL-2"), interleukin-4 ("IL-4") and interleukin-13 ("IL-13") tunable cytokines, called "Superkines".
 These Superkines can be developed either on their own as short or long-acting therapeutics or fused with cell killing proteins in order to generate Empowered CytokinesTM ("ECs") that precisely deliver potent toxins to the cancer cells without harming adjacent healthy cells.
 Medicenna's mission is to become the leader in the development and commercialization of targeted ECs and Superkines for the treatment of a broad range of cancers.
 The Company seeks to achieve its goals by drawing on its expertise, and that of world-class collaborators, in order to develop a unique set of therapeutic Superkines.
 Compared to naturally occurring cytokines - that bind to multiple receptor types on many cell types - Superkines are engineered with unique specificity toward defined target cell subsets to enable precise activation or inhibition of relevant immune cells in order to improve therapeutic efficacy and safety.
-Superkines can also be fused with other types of proteins such as antibodies to generate novel "immunocytokines" or combined with other treatment modalities such as checkpoint inhibitors, Chimeric Antigen Receptor T cells (CAR-Ts) or oncolytic viruses to stimulate tumor-killing immune cells or overcome the immunosuppressive tumor micro- environment.
+Superkines can also be fused with other types of proteins such as antibodies to generate novel "immunocytokines" or combined with other treatment modalities such as checkpoint inhibitors, chimeric antigen receptor T cells ("CAR-Ts") or oncolytic viruses to stimulate tumor-killing immune cells or overcome the immunosuppressive tumor microenvironment ("TME").

-Medicenna has completed enrolment in a Phase 2b clinical trial of MDNA55, Medicenna's lead EC, for the treatment of recurrent glioblastoma ("rGBM"), the most common and uniformly fatal form of brain cancer.
-MDNA55 is a fusion of a circularly permuted version of interleukin-4 ("IL-4"), fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin (PE), that is designed to preferentially target tumor cells that over-express the interleukin 4 receptor ("IL-4R").
+Medicenna has completed a Phase 2b clinical trial of MDNA55, Medicenna's lead EC, for the treatment of recurrent glioblastoma ("rGBM"), the most common and uniformly fatal form of brain cancer.
+MDNA55 is a fusion of a circularly permuted version of IL-4, fused to a potent fragment of the bacterial toxin, Pseudomonas exotoxin (PE), that is designed to preferentially target tumor cells that over-express the interleukin 4 receptor ("IL-4R").
 MDNA55 has now been studied in 5 clinical trials in 132 patients, including 112 patients with rGBM, in which it has shown indications of superior efficacy when compared to the current standard of care.
-MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency as well as Fast Track Designation from the FDA for the treatment of rGBM and other types of high grade glioma.
+MDNA55 has secured Orphan Drug Status from the United States Food and Drug Administration ("FDA") and the European Medicines Agency ("EMA") as well as Fast Track Designation from the FDA for the treatment of rGBM and other types of high grade glioma.
 Medicenna announced on April 30, 2019 that patient enrollment was complete in the Phase 2b clinical trial of MDNA55 after treating 46 patients with rGBM.
-Medicenna announced preliminary top line data from the study on June 18, 2019 and additional survival data in December 2019 and January 2020.
-Medicenna plans to have an End of Phase 2 ("EOP2") meeting with the FDA in the first half of 2020.
+Medicenna announced preliminary top line data from the study on June 18, 2019 and additional survival data in December 2019, January 2020 and May 2020.
+The End of Phase 2 ("EOP2")